grafana/xk6-replit/README.md

 ### Auto-completion

-REPLIT also supports auto-completion, so you can press `Tab` to see available properties and methods.
+REPLIT also supports auto-completion, so you can press `Tab` to see the relevant commands you previously typed in (from the history).

 ```bash
 >>> result <- pressed the tab key